AUSTRALIAN BUFFALO HUNTERS

 It is best to arrive and depart Australia at the same main city, ie Sydney.

-LEAVING: When leaving Australia with your firearms the License and Export papers must be completed and returned to the airport customs office...
-Allow 4 hours between 9am and 4pm Monday to Friday to do this... before departure flight.
-Thus it is recommended to have a night in Sydney (this can also be done after arrive, if you allow 4 hours bewtween International & domestic).
+LEAVING: When leaving Australia with your firearms, 2x export papers must be completed at the airport Border Force (customs) office...
+Allow 4 hours between 9am and 4pm Monday to Friday to do this... well before the departure flight.
+Thus it is recommended to have a night in Sydney. (these 2 items can also be done just after arrival, if you have 4 hours between International & domestic).
 Please ask.

 Q 9.
 What species are available ?

 Q 10.
-Can we shoot a KANGAROO or DINGO ?
+Can we shoot a KANGAROO or DINGO in NT ?

-No, recreational hunting of kangaroos is restricted, although damage permits are issued to suitably licensed pet meat shooters to control kangaroo numbers which are too high in many southern farming regions.
+No, recreational hunting of kangaroos is restricted to suitably licensed pet meat shooters.
 For many years it has been illegal to shoot Dingo in the Northern Territory.

 Q 11.
 TEMPERATURES in the Northern Territory ?